Responsive Header

 The Problem: Product team tries to fix everything, ships nothing impactful.

 The Solution: Use prioritization formula.
 Fix high-severity, high-frequency issues first.
-Ignore low-impact edge cases until bigger problems are solved.

 2